Kyuu-Ji/htb-write-up/optimum/write-up-optimum.md

 ### Explaining and using the exploit

 The HFS application has an internal scripting language that uses some characters like curly brackets, pipe symbols and dots.
-They have a regular expression that searches and replaces these characters in the Search parameter.
+It has a regular expression that searches and replaces these characters in the Search parameter.
 When we send a _NULL Byte_ in the Search query, this will terminate the regular expression but everything after the NULL Byte will not be replaced.

 Before we can do this, we need to know which characters to send.
 We can find that out by reading the [Rejetto wiki](https://rejetto.com/wiki/index.php?title=HFS:_scripting_commands).
-The parameter **exec** is what we need to send execute executables.
+The parameter **exec** is what we need to send to execute commands.
 ```markdown
 Example: {.exec|notepad.}
 ```